Signed in as:

 … and a hollow GROAN mixed in with a stiff and suddenly cold wind.

-`Whose having a piss` Steve asked, about to blame Randal, but sure enough Randal was still sitting just behind him; his eyes wide and his skin pale like snow.
+"Whose having a piss" Steve asked, about to blame Randal, but sure enough Randal was sitting just behind him; his eyes wide and his skin pale like snow.
 They realized quickly everyone was accounted for.

-Suddenly, sickly acrid, skinless bodies scurried from the underbrush; eyes on fire and innards glistening like wet roots in a ballistic charge.
+Suddenly, sickly acrid, skinless bodies scurry from the underbrush; eyes on fire and innards glistening like wet roots - barreling in a ballistic charge.

-The horror of the surviving two made both girls mute for many years; neither girl ever fully recovered.
+The horror of the surviving two girls made them mute for many years.

-Their story was buried by calls of madness; just kids traumatized by a serial murderer or a freak animal attack.
+Their story was buried by calls of madness; just kids traumatized by a freak animal attack.
 But, though there was plenty of blood to be found, the bodies of the four lost boys were never recovered.
-For years the rumors of a tie to the dreaded Tom Zombie curse persisted along with sightings of undead children roaming the countryside.
+For years their were rumours of undead children roaming the countryside.

 THE END